BFLB/COVID19-FOPH/README.md

 - Translate column names and cell values to english
 - Convert date values to iso-8601 format with timezone offset
 - Convert fields with only 0/1 or N/A values to booleans
+- Add country and canton names in abbreviated, german and english
+- Add country and canton gps location
 - Convert file endings to unix format

 The files can be found in the directory data/tableau/converted